AmberSahdev/Open-Interface/README.md

 ### Self-Operate Computers Using LLMs

 Open Interface
-- Self-operates computers based on user requests.
+- Self-drives computers by sending user requests to an LLM backend (GPT-4V) to figure out the required steps.
-- Executes user requests by sending them to an LLM backend (GPT-4V) with a current screenshot.
+- Automatically executes the steps by simulating keyboard and mouse input.
-- Simulates keyboard and mouse input to automatically execute the steps received from the LLM.
+- Corrects course by sending the LLMs a current screenshot of the computer.

 <div align="center">